qxnqingxueng/1Peace/README.md

 | Text Subtle | `#94a3b8` | Placeholders, disabled states |

 1Peace uses a two-mode design system. **Peace mode** applies the navy-and-gold civic palette. **Crisis mode** activates automatically via the `useModeTheme` hook, setting `data-mode="crisis"` on `document.body` to switch the entire interface to a high-contrast red-and-dark emergency palette — no manual class toggling required.

+🧱 Challenges We Ran Into
+1. Grounding AI on Legally Sensitive Content
+The hardest constraint was ensuring Gemini never hallucinated on policy content.
+A wrong RM figure or incorrect eligibility ruling could directly harm a B40 citizen.
+We solved this by grounding every AI response strictly through Vertex AI Search — no policy answer is generated without a verified source chunk from our indexed parliament PDFs, LHDN circulars, or NADMA SOPs.
+Building and tuning that RAG pipeline to return the right clause — not just a semantically similar one — took significant iteration in Google AI Studio.
+2. Dual-Mode UI Without Re-Rendering the World Switching seamlessly between the navy/gold Peace palette and the high-contrast red/dark Crisis palette in real time — without unmounting the map, losing chat state, or causing layout flashes — required careful architecture.
+We solved this with the useModeTheme hook, which writes a single data-mode attribute to document.body.
+All colour tokens are CSS variables scoped to [data-mode="crisis"], meaning the entire theme swap is a single DOM write with zero React re-renders.
+3. Real-Time 3D Map Performance
+Rendering live flood zone polygons, evacuation path layers, and PPS shelter scatter plots simultaneously in Deck.gl — while keeping the map interactive at 60fps on mid-range Malaysian mobile devices — required aggressive layer management.
+We had to carefully tune PolygonLayer opacity animations, replace static setInterval tickers with requestAnimationFrame-aligned updates, and lazy-load Crisis Mode layers only when the mode actually activates.
+4. Autonomous Aid Agent — Trust & Safety
+Building an agent that submits government forms on a citizen's behalf introduced a hard UX and ethical constraint: the citizen must understand and explicitly approve every action before it is taken.
+We enforced this with a mandatory confirmation step in the My Tasks panel — the Vertex AI Agent flow is paused after pre-filling and only resumes on citizen approval.
+Designing the right level of transparency (enough to build trust, not so much it overwhelms a B40 user) required many iterations.
+5. Multimodal Document Extraction Reliability
+Using Gemini 2.0 to read citizen-uploaded TNB utility bills and damage photos for the Bantuan Wang Ihsan (BWI) agent was powerful but fragile.
+Real-world bills had inconsistent layouts, low-contrast printing, and partial occlusions.
+We hardened the extraction prompt to return null for any field it was not confident about — never guessing — and surfaced a clear manual fallback in the UI whenever extraction was incomplete.
+6. Offline-Resilient Civic Data Layer
+Many flood-affected areas in Malaysia have degraded connectivity during a crisis — exactly when Flood Shield needs to work.
+We structured all core civic data (aid eligibility rules, bill summaries, PPS shelter coordinates) as static data co-located in components, enabling the Policy Compass and Aid Eligibility views to function fully offline with zero API calls.
+Only live AI chat and real-time flood data require network access.
+7. Firebase Null-Safe Initialisation for Demo Mode
+The app needed to run in demo mode for evaluators without a live Firebase project.
+Making every Firebase consumer (auth, db, storage, functions) null-safe throughout a large codebase — without crashing or showing broken states — required a strict conditional singleton pattern at the client.js level and defensive null-checks at every Firestore read/write call site.

+🗺️ Future Roadmap
+Phase 1 — Klang Valley Pilot (Q3 2025)

+Launch Policy Compass and Flood Shield to B40 households in Klang Valley (4.7M citizens) Onboard live PADU, BUDI MADANI, and PTPTN deferment as the first three automated aid workflows Integrate real-time JKM flood sensor API feeds for live water level data in Selangor and Kuala Lumpur Launch WhatsApp and Email bill-tracking alert pipeline Open beta to civil society organisations and NGO partners for feedback

+Phase 2 — National Expansion & Agent Scale (Q4 2025)

+Expand all 16 states with localised flood zone data and state-specific aid programmes Grow the autonomous agent to cover 10+ federal aid programmes end-to-end — including STR, eKasih, TEKUN, and housing assistance schemes
+Launch the Bantuan Wang Ihsan (BWI) post-disaster agent with full multimodal document extraction for damage claims Release Bahasa Malaysia as the primary interface language with full bilingual parity across all AI outputs Publish the 1Peace Policy API — allowing NGOs, journalists, and researchers to query the RAG corpus programmatically MyDigital and MDEC partnership for live parliament bill feed integration

+Phase 3 — Intelligence Layer (Q1 2026)

+Predictive Aid Alerts — proactively notify citizens of upcoming policy changes that will affect their household before they take effect, based on their profile and bill tracking subscriptions
+Policy Comparison Engine — side-by-side analysis of policy proposals across political parties, scored for B40/M40 household impact in plain language
+Constituency Impact Map — visualise how a policy affects every parliamentary constituency in Malaysia using the 3D facility map layer
+Offline PWA Mode — full Progressive Web App with service worker caching for core civic data, so Flood Shield remains usable in flood-affected areas with no connectivity
+Community Reporting Layer — allow citizens to report flooded roads, closed PPS shelters, and inaccessible facilities directly from the Flood Shield map, feeding a crowd-sourced civic data layer back into the routing engine

+Phase 4 — ASEAN & Institutional Scale (2026+)

+Adapt the Policy Compass for Indonesia, Thailand, and the Philippines — countries with structurally similar policy opacity and disaster vulnerability challenges
+Launch a Government Dashboard for federal agencies — allowing NADMA, JKM, and EPU to monitor real-time citizen policy sentiment, aid application volumes, and flood response coverage gaps
+Pursue Series A fundraising to scale engineering capacity and extend the Google Cloud AI stack across the ASEAN region Explore formal data-sharing agreements with DOSM, Parliament Malaysia, and Bank Negara for authoritative, real-time policy data grounding

+Long-Term Vision

+Every Malaysian citizen — regardless of income, literacy, or technical ability — can understand the policies that govern their life, claim every ringgit they are legally entitled to, and stay safe when disaster strikes.
+That is the promise of 1Peace.